CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 > This **template** includes some gray text meant to explain how to use the template; delete all of them in your document!

 According to the [Requirements Spec](REQUIREMENTS.md), the Nuggets game requires two standalone programs: a client and a server.
-Since our team has 3 people, we will not be describing or completing the client proggram
+Since our team has 3 people, we will not be describing or completing the client program
 Our design includes game, grid, server modules, and we make use of certain CS50 libraries including `mem` and `file`.
 We describe each program and module separately.
 We do not describe the `support` library nor the modules that enable features that go beyond the spec.
 We avoid repeating information that is provided in the requirements spec.